LegalScience/LegalClinic/2014/LinaKaisey/CKerry.LegalSalon.md

 * Motivating question at medialab: How can technology put into practice the consumer privacy bill of rights?
 * Legal paradigms: Miller case and third party doctrine.
 Now that we share information with a range of third party providers, old paradigms no longer work.
-* §215 collection by NSA suggest that president has a different view of this type of collection.
+* President Obama's discussion of §215 collection by NSA suggest that president has a different view of this type of collection.
 * Data discussions in Europe are moving forward